craigmichaelmartin/suprematism-toggle/README.md

 - [`supre-toggle`](#supre-toggle)

 #### <a id="supre-toggle"></a> `supre-toggle`
-A component for toggleable button groups
+A presentational component using uni-directional data flow for toggleable button groups.

 ##### Directives
 - `items: Array<Item>` - The list of item objects for the toggleable button group component.
-- `unrelated: boolean` - Whether or not the toggleable buttons in the group should work unrelated (ie, can be active or inactive regardless of other buttons in the group - all or none of the buttons may be active/inactive) or work in conjunction (ie, selecting one deselects the others - after initial interaction there is always exactly one button active).
-Defaults to false.
+(Default []).
+- `disabledItemValues: Array<string> | true` - An array of item values whose toggle should be disabled; true applies to all.
+(Default []).
+- `activeItemValues: Array<string> | true` - An array of item values whose toggle should be active; true applies to all.
+(Default []).
+- `warningItemValues: Array<string>` - An array of item values whose toggle should be depicted with warning.
+(Default []).

 ##### Events
-- `toggleUpdated: string | array` - A string which is the selected item; if unrelated, an array of all the selected items.
+- `toggleUpdated: Item` - The item which is the selected item.

 #### Interfaces Used
 - `Item` - An object with properties:
   - `value?: string` - The value of the item.
 If not present, the text.
 This property must be resolved.
   - `text?: string` - The text of the item.
   - `icon?: string` - The class(es) for a text icon.
-  - `default?: boolean` - Whether or not the item is selected at the start.
-  - `disabled?: boolean` - Whether or not the item is disabled.
-  - `warning?: boolean` - Whether or not the item should be presented with a warning ui.
+  - `class?: string` - A string of static class(es) to apply to the toggle button (eg, -toggle-action, background, open-bottom, etc).

 #### States
 - `Toggle-item.is-active` - Item is selected